MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

 [//]: # "TODO(morsapaes) Call out the cluster configuration for tests and store_failures_as once this page is rehashed."

-[//]: # "TODO(morsapaes) Add instructions for unit testing after the upcoming v1.8 release of dbt Core."

 ### Configure continuous testing

-Using dbt in a streaming context means that you're able to run data quality and integrity [tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests) non-stop, and monitor failures as soon as they happen.
-This is useful for unit testing during the development of your dbt models, and later in production to trigger **real-time alerts** downstream.
+Using dbt in a streaming context means that you're able to run data quality and integrity [tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests) non-stop.
+This is useful to monitor failures as soon as they happen, and trigger **real-time alerts** downstream.

 1. To configure your project for continuous testing, add a `data_tests` property to